softica-dk/kubernetes-catas/exercises/01 - pod/02 - initcontainer.md

 When running a pod, we might want to do some inital work before starting the main container in a pod.

-It would be to fetch some data, manipulate configuration files, register the app or alike.
+It could be to fetch some data, manipulate configuration files, register the app or alike.

 In this exercise we will create a simple init container in a pod, that writes a simple html file to a volume.
 This volume is shared with the main container that will then serve the content through nginx.

 ## The pod manifest
-First we create a file with the manifest defining out pod
+First we create a file with the manifest defining our pod
 ```
 apiVersion: v1
 kind: Pod